zwang155/gateway-consul/README.md

 - [service2](/service2): this service is reference by service1.
 This
 service is written using [micronaut](https://micronaut.io)

+### Requirements
+- Java 11.
+The services are set to use java 11
+- Docker.
+Consul is started using docker

 ### Running
 First we need to start Consul by running [run-consul.sh](run-consul.sh).
 This script uses docker to pull the latest consul image and runs it locally.
 After consul start,